elhennawy/AndroidAsynchronousMVPBoilerpart/README.md

 ```java
 TODO
 ```
-If you are looking for an implementaion of this proposed solution, please take a look at the following repository: [Asynchronous MVP design for Android, without 3rd party libraries.](https://github.com/ovicon/AndroidAsynchronousMVP)
+If you are looking for an implementation of this proposed solution, please take a look at the following repository: [Asynchronous MVP design for Android, without 3rd party libraries.](https://github.com/ovicon/AndroidAsynchronousMVP)

 Known issues
 -------